martincartledge/martins-blog-deprecated-/content/blog/pointers-json-marshal-and-unmarshal-in-go/index.md

 > "points" to a location in memory where a value is stored

 Sounds fairly semantic, right?
 I have a feeling most would infer this from the word itself; however, there is much more to what a _pointer_ is.
-Before I jump into using a _pointer_ in Go, let me explain a few important pieces of _pointer_ syntax.
+Before I jump into using a _pointer_ in Go, let me explain a few important pieces of _pointer_ syntax in Go.

 In Go, there are two operators you need to remember when working with _pointers_: